Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: The Allagmatic Method

-Using the recently developed and implemented metamodel for modelling systems, we directly \cite{Christen_DelFabbro_IEEESMC_2019} and automatically \cite{Christen_DelFabbro_Springer_2020} created cellular automata and artificial neural networks with the basic building blocks of the metamodel.
-The system metamodel is inspired by the philosophical concepts structure and operation as proposed by Simondon to describe a system \cite{Simondon_2013}.
+Using the recently developed and implemented system metamodel for modelling systems, we directly \cite{Christen.2019} and automatically \cite{Christen.2020} created cellular automata and artificial neural networks with the abstract and generic model building blocks of the system metamodel of the allagmatic method.
+The system metamodel is inspired by the philosophical concepts structure and operation as proposed by Simondon to describe a system \cite{Simondon.2013}.
 Each system, natural or artificial, consists of at least one structure capturing the spatial dimension and at least one operation capturing the temporal dimension.
-Operation is thereby acting on the structure over time.
-We formally defined this at the most abstract level as follows \cite{Christen_arXiv_2020}:

-\begin{definition} Let $\mathcal{SM}$ denote a model of a system, $S$ its set of structures or spatial domains, and $O$ its set of operations or temporal domains.
-Then $\mathcal{SM}$ is a $(s+o)$-tuple consisting of $s$ structures and $o$ operations, where $s, o\geq 1$ and therefore:
+We formally defined a model of a system $\mathcal{SM}$ at the most abstract level with the tuple $\mathcal{SM} \coloneqq (\hat{s}_1,\hat{s}_2,\hat{s}_3,\dots,\hat{s}_s,\hat{o}_1,\hat{o}_2,\hat{o}_3,\dots,\hat{o}_o)$, where $\hat{s}_i$ are structures of set $S$ and $\hat{o}_j$ are operations of set $O$, thus $\hat{s}_i\in S \land \hat{o}_j\in O$ \cite{Christen.arXiv.2020}.